bennyho94/Benny.github.io/README.md

 [nbviewer](http://nbviewer.jupyter.org/github.com/bennyho94/Benny.github.io/blob/main/chatbot_deep_learning_benny_ho.ipynb)

 For my graduation work, I've made a restaurant chatbot.
 The purpose of the project was to automate the process and provide a better customer experience and engagement throughout the website of the external client.
 The project consists of 2 notebooks with Machine Learning and Deep Learning algorithms.

+### Song Prediction - Recurrent Neural Network

+Predicting the genre of a song given a segment of lyrics with NLP libraries and RNN algorithm.
+The dataset is from a Kaggle competition "RNN Competition 2020-2021"